eluckie/mr-robogers-neighborhood/README.md

 ## Description

 This webpage is intended to be a nod to Mr. Roger's Neighborhood and explore JavaScript capabilities.
 Users are asked to input their name and a number in the form.
 An array is formed starting from 0 to the number they input.
 A drawing of the sun is displayed back to the user along with their array in numerical order with certain substitutions.
 If the user fails to input a name or number, an error message displays reminding them to enter both pieces of information.
+When user hovers over "Beep!
+Boop!
+Won't you be my neighbor?" orange text, the text will rotate.

 * If a number in the array contains a 1 (but **not** a 2 or 3), the number is replaced with the phrase "Beep!"
 * If a number in the array contains a 2 (**including** if it contains a 1, but **not** if it includes a 3), the number is replaced with the phrase "Boop!"